Pseudophilautus zorro

-Pseudophilautus zorro, the Gannoruwa shrub frog is a species of frogs in the family Rhacophoridae.
+Pseudophilautus zorro, the Gannoruwa shrub frog, is a species of frogs in the family Rhacophoridae.
 It is endemic to central Sri Lanka.
+People have seen it near Kandy and in the Knuckles Forest Reserve, 500–800 meters above sea level.

 Its natural habitat is closed-canopy rainforest, but it can also occur in residential gardens with plenty of leaf-litter.
 It is threatened by habitat loss.
 Conde et al. have estimated that protecting habitat of this species would cost of order US$200,000.

+The adult male frog is 19–23 mm long from nose to rear end and the adult female frog is 22–30 mm.
+The skin of the frog's back is brown in color, and its belly has dark brown color on it.
+The frogs in this species can look different from each other.
+They can be light brown, pale, green, or yellow.
+Scientists say this is to make the frog harder to see.

+There are fewer of this frog than there were in the past.
+Scientists think this is because human beings build things in places where the frog lives and because of chemicals meant to kill pests and meant to make plants grow.